openstack-archive/novajoin/README.md

 Configuration
 =============

-Run novajoin-install to install and configure the hooks on a pre-installed nova server.
+Run novajoin-install to install and configure the plugin on a pre-installed nova server.

 Pre-requisites